gaultier/blog/wayland_from_scratch.md

 $ xxd -s +15 -i wayland.ppm  > wayland-logo.h
 ```

-The image is in the `RGB` format (3 bytes per pixel), which we have to convert to the `XRGB` format (4 bytes per pixel).
+The image is now in the `RGB` format (3 bytes per pixel), which we have to convert to the `XRGB` format (4 bytes per pixel).
 Our frame rendering loop becomes:

 ```c
 #include "wayland-logo.h"